jendave/fifth-edition-srd/docs/player/Classes/Fighter.md

 The number of attacks increases to three when you reach 11th level in this class and to four when you reach 20th level in this class.

 ### Indomitable
 Beginning at 9th level, you can reroll a saving throw that you fail.
-If you do so, you must use the new roll, and you can’t use this feature again until you finish a long rest.
+If you do so, you must use the new roll, and you can't use this feature again until you finish a long rest.

 You can use this feature twice between long rests starting at 13th level and three times between long rests starting at 17th level.